cpear/blazor-ui-composition-pub-sub/README.md

-# blazor-ui-composition-pub-sub
+# Blazor UI Composition
-Composite UI with Blazor via Component Eventing
+Building a composite UI with Blazor via component eventing and pub sub